Later the manager Gede advised us that Mount Agung had a small eruption just after 5 pm which of course caused some concern.

 After a great walk back down the beach watching all the locals bring their children for a morning stroll it's obvious nobody's worried about a volcano and neither should you.

-In fact if it wasn't for my children's studying for midterm exams tomorrow I would've taken my car and driven another 20 or 30 km up towards the volcano to try to get some stunning photos.
+I would've taken my car and driven another 20 or 30 km up towards the volcano to try to get some stunning photos.

 In fact I may still do it.